frankieakam/meristem-clone/README.md

 ## Meristem Real Estate Website Clone

 # Overview
-This project serves as a demonstration of front-end development skills.
+This project serves only as a demonstration of front-end development skills.
 It is a clone of the Meristem Real Estate platform, built using React.js.

 # Features
 - Responsive Design: The clone is responsive only for the desktop web interface and provides a consistent user experience across various screen sizes on desktop devices.